Contents

 Group B streptococcus (GBS) meningitis is a very serious illness that can cause death and long-term disability in survivors.

-Babies under 90 days of age are at the highest risk of GBS, but it is rare in older children and adults.
+Babies under 90 days of age are at the highest risk of GBS meningitis but it is rare in older children and adults.
 In high-income countries, GBS is the most common cause of bacterial meningitis in babies under three months old.

 Currently there are no vaccines available that prevent GBS meningitis, but they are under development.